Kyiv reports 748 new coronavirus cases

 News Censor.NET Incidents Health

-The city of Kyiv has recorded 748 new coronavirus cases in the past day, bringing the total to 44,920, according to Kyiv Mayor Vitali Klitschko.
+The city of Kyiv has confirmed 748 new coronavirus cases in the past day, according to Kyiv Mayor Vitali Klitschko.

-"Another 748 Kyiv residents have contracted coronavirus over the past day.
-Five patients have died.
-Overall, 872 residents of our city have died from coronavirus.
-The capital has confirmed a total of 44,920 COVID-19 cases," Klitschko wrote.

-According to Klitschko, among people who have contracted COVID-19 in Kyiv in the past day are 401 women aged 18-92 years; 34 girls aged between 8 months and 17 years; 278 men aged 18-87 years; 35 boys aged 1-17 years old.
-In addition, 34 health workers have fallen ill with COVID-19.

-At the same time, 170 Kyiv residents have recovered over the course of the past day.
-In total, 16,667 Kyiv residents have overcome the disease.
+At the same time, 561 people have recovered in Kyiv over the course of the past day.
+In total, 93,402 Kyiv residents have overcome the disease.

-As of November 9, 469,018 COVID-19 cases were laboratory confirmed in Ukraine, including 8,687 cases recorded during the previous day.
+As reported, a total of 1,333,844 coronavirus cases were recorded in Ukraine on February 26, including 8,003 new COVID-19 cases registered in the past 24 hours.

 Please wait...